Dieting: The Third Foundation of Fat Loss (Part 3 of the 3 part series)

-In the second part of the Foundations of Fat Loss series, we covered the other half of exercise- cardio.
+In the Cardio- the Second Foundation of Fat Loss series, we covered the other half of exercise- cardio.

 We learned how adding muscle fiber is crucial to fat loss, and how intensity trumps all in fat loss during cardiovascular exercise.

 In the third part of this series, we will discuss the most crucial step of the fat loss process– your diet.